Own-Data-Privateer/hoardy-adb/README.md

 Before you make a full backup of your Android phone (or other device) you need to

-- install Android Platform Tools (either from [there](https://developer.android.com/tools/releases/platform-tools) or from you distribution),
+- install Android Platform Tools (either from [there](https://developer.android.com/tools/releases/platform-tools) or from you distribution);

-- enable Developer Mode and USB Debugging (see [Android Docs](https://web.archive.org/web/20240129131223/https://developer.android.com/tools/adb) for instructions).
+- enable "Developer Mode" and turn on "USB Debugging" in "Developer Options" (see [Android Docs](https://web.archive.org/web/20240129131223/https://developer.android.com/tools/adb) for instructions);

 - then, usually, on your PC you need to run